monktastic/no-more-contempt/index.md

 If it is really this simple, then why haven't we (as a species) figured it out and changed our ways?

 Part of us _knows_ that we're not intrinsically better than anyone — but given how low people can sink, this is painful to admit, so we hide it from ourselves.
-We use malice to keep people trapped in delusion, so that we can prove that our morally superiority.
-Unfortunately, shoving people into Hell is hardly "morally superior," so we must hide this intention from ourselves, too, by convincing ourselves that it is noble.
+We use malice to keep people trapped in delusion, so that we can prove our morally superiority.
+Unfortunately, shoving people into Hell is hardly "morally superior," so we must hide this intention from ourselves, too, by dressing it up as noble.
 This results in an ever-tightening noose of deception that collapses in on itself like a black hole, preventing us from ever suspecting what we're really doing.

+In other words, we _need_ to see people as fundamentally bad, to remind ourselves that we are nothing like them.
+So we subconsciously behave in ways that "help" them stay bad.
+How?
+Not only by pushing them down, but by also trying to hide this behavior behind the guise of "good."
+That hypocrisy gives it the extra "oomph" it needs to really succeed.

-(This is why it feels so damn delicious to watch revenge fantasy flicks like _The Equalizer_, or those "Karens Getting Owned" YouTube videos.
-They are playing to this delusion, pure and simple — and as a culture, we eat it up.)
+(As an aside: revenge fantasy flicks like _The Equalizer_ and those "Karens Getting Owned" YouTube videos are playing to this delusion, pure and simple — and as a culture, we eat it up.)

 <p align="center" width="100%">
     <img width="300px" src="img/equalizer.png">